 FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

-Taking care of our furry pals is a major part of our lives, and we want only the best when it comes to pet products for our canines.
+Taking care of my furry pals is a major part of my life as a pet owner, and like many dog lovers, I want only the best when it comes to pet products for my pups.
 Pet parents are becoming aware of the alarmingly and potentially toxic ingredients present in many products for dogs.
 The good news is that when it comes to hygiene products, pet parents do have an alternative—like a homemade dog shampoo.

 You don’t have to be an expert DIY’er to create this natural product!
 With just a few ingredients, you can make the perfect shampoo for Fido right in your own home, saving money and protecting him from harsh chemicals.